Home / Countries-Regions / N / Nigeria / Travel Page

 MFA TRAVEL ADVISORY: SITUATION IN NIGERIA

-In view of the current security situation and heightened risks of terrorist attacks in Nigeria, Singaporeans are advised to defer all non-essential travel to Nigeria.
+In view of the security situation and risks of terrorist attacks in Nigeria, Singaporeans are advised to defer non-essential travel to the following high-risk areas.

 Honorary Consulate-General of the Republic of Singapore in Lagos